Skip to main content

 Our Artwork

-Ngāi Tahu artist Ross Hemera was commisioned by mana whenua to create an artwork for Te Pā Tāhuna to use as our visual identity.
+Ngāi Tahu artist Ross Hemera was commissioned by mana whenua to create an artwork for Te Pā Tāhuna to use as our visual identity.

 The artwork represents the footsteps of the pākura, the pūkeko, or purple swamp hen, abundant around the shores of Lake Whakatipu Waimāori.
 The artwork also symbolises the footsteps of our ancestors over the land.